ethomsen/exray-framework/readme.txt

 === Theme Options ===

 Modify backend functionality from theme options.
 On general options tab, you can change contact form email receiver and add custom scripts to head or footer of Theme.
+For spam prevention measures, reCaptcha public and private key will be required.
+Please get your reCaptcha key for your website at http://www.google.com/recaptcha/whyrecaptcha.
 If you are looking for more customization for theme look and feel, you can put your custom css on Custom css tab textarea.

 === Theme Customizer ===